nhkhiemSWE/MIT-6.106-lazerChess_project/README.md

 * We have provided a basic Makefile.
 You can type 'make' to compile the program.
   Upon compilation, a binary 'leiserchess' will be produced.
 * **Warning:** You are strongly advised **NOT** to reimplement the UCI interface in `leiserchess.c`.

+script:
+* The python codes to generate opening books, pre-calculated tables, and compare heuristic behavior for every updates.

 tester:
 * An autotesting framework for Leiserchess developed by Don Dailey, although the